 Have a complaint?

 As a regulator, we oversee a range of consumer protection laws in BC.
-We can assist with issues that fall within the laws we are responsible for enforcing.
+We can help with issues that fall within the laws we are responsible for enforcing.

-Some of the laws we oversee are specific to certain businesses and transactions.
-Other laws can apply to a broad range of marketplace issues, such as:
+Some of the laws we oversee can apply to a broad range of marketplace issues, such as:

 - Deceptive acts (such as false claims, hidden information, or confusing language)